Wondertan/cocage/README.md

 > This name is a placeholder and will be changed in the future.
 Currently, it's [a meme ref](https://x.com/jon_charb/status/1672086508637937664?s=20) and answer
 > to [the question](https://x.com/nickwh8te/status/1682779788350566402?s=20).

+> This project won a Cosmoverse Hackmos 2023 hackathon!

 CoCage is a lightweight Cosmos SDK Data Publication* (DP) Module.
 This enables on-chain verification of published data by an external network such as Celestia.
 Validators continually run a side-car process(light client) that samples the published blocks on the external network.
 They then employ vote extensions to attest to data